Alfred Adler: The importance of memories

-Adler placed great emphasis upon the interpretation of early memories in working with patients and school children, writing that, "Among all psychic expressions, some of the most revealing are the individual's memories."
+Adler placed great emphasis on the interpretation of early memories in working with patients and school children, writing that, "Among all psychic expressions, some of the most revealing are the individual's memories."
 Adler viewed memories as expressions of "private logic" and as metaphors for an individual's personal philosophy of life or "lifestyle".
 He maintained that memories are never incidental or trivial; rather, they are chosen reminders: "(A person's) memories are the reminders she carries about with her of her limitations and of the meanings of events.
 There are no 'chance' memories.
 Out of the incalculable number of impressions that an individual receives, she chooses to remember only those which she considers, however dimly, to have a bearing on her problems."

 On birth order

-Adler often emphasized one's psychological birth order as having an influence on the style of life and the strengths and weaknesses in one's psychological make up.
-Birth order referred to the placement of siblings within the family.
-It is important to note the difference between psychological and ordinal birth order (e.g. in some families, a second child might behave like a firstborn, in which case they are considered to be an ordinal secondborn but a psychological firstborn).
-Adler believed that the firstborn child would be in a favorable position, enjoying the full attention of the eager new parents until the arrival of a second child.
-This second child would cause the first born to suffer feelings of dethronement, no longer being the center of attention.
+Adler emphasized birth order as having an influence on the style of life and the strengths and weaknesses in one's psychological makeup.
+Birth order refers to the placement of siblings within the family.
+Adler distinguished between psychological and ordinal birth order (e.g., a second child might behave like a firstborn, in which case they are considered to be an ordinal secondborn but a psychological firstborn).
+Adler believed that the firstborn child would be in a favorable position, enjoying the full attention of new parents, until the arrival of a second child.
+This second child would cause the firstborn to suffer feelings of "dethronement," no longer being the center of attention.

-Adler (1908) believed that in a three-child family, the oldest child would be the most likely to suffer from neuroticism and substance addiction which he reasoned was a compensation for the feelings of excessive responsibility "the weight of the world on one's shoulders" (e.g. having to look after the younger ones) and the melancholic loss of that once supremely pampered position.
-As a result, he predicted that this child was the most likely to end up in jail or an asylum.
+In early writings (1908), Adler suggested that in a three-child family, the oldest child would be the most likely to suffer from neuroticism and substance addiction, reasoning that this was a compensation for the feelings of excessive responsibility and the loss of their pampered position.
 Youngest children would tend to be overindulged, leading to poor social empathy.
-Consequently, the middle child, who would experience neither dethronement nor overindulgence, was most likely to develop into a successful individual yet also most likely to be a rebel and to feel squeezed-out.
-Adler himself was the third (some sources credit second) in a family of six children.
+Consequently, the middle child, who would experience neither dethronement nor overindulgence, was most likely to develop into a successful individual yet also most likely to be a rebel and to feel "squeezed-out."